 - Click on the button and go to the Visualization pane and click on fx in the button text property.

 - Select the measure Go to Button in the Based on the field section.

 9. Now we have to go to the Action property and select the Page navigation in the Type option.
-In the Destination option, Click on the fx button to use the Page Selection measure in the conditional formatting using the field to set the destination dynamically based on Page Selection measure.
+In the Destination option, Click on the fx button to use the Page Selection measure in the conditional formatting using the field to set the destination dynamically based on the Page Selection measure.

 Using the Page Navigation option, you can accomplish the dynamic multiple column selection scenarios very easily.
 This is suitable when there is less number of selection combinations.
-However, you can use it when you have a large number of selection combinations but you have to make a lot of pages depending upon the selection combination.
+However, you can use it when you have a large number of selection combinations but you have to make a lot of pages depending upon the selected combination.